Cherokee removal: Reluctant removal

-Deaths and numbers
+Casualties

 The number of people who died as a result of the Trail of Tears has been variously estimated.
 American doctor and missionary Elizur Butler, who made the journey with the Daniel Colston wagon train, estimated 2,000 deaths in the Army removal and internment camps and perhaps another 2,000 on the trail; his total of 4,000 deaths remains the most cited figure, although he acknowledged these were estimates without having seen government or tribal records.
 A scholarly demographic study in 1973 estimated 2,000 total deaths; another, in 1984, concluded that a total of 6,000 people died.
 The 4000 figure or one quarter of the tribe was also used by the Smithsonian anthropologist James Mooney.
 Since 16,000 Cherokee were enumerated on the 1835 Census, and about 12,000 emigrated in 1838, ergo 4000 needed accounting for.
 Some 1500 Cherokee remained in North Carolina, many more in South Carolina, and Georgia, so the higher fatality numbers are unlikely.
-In addition, nearly 400 Creek or Muskogee Indians who had avoided being removed earlier fled into the Cherokee Nation and became part of the latter's Removal.
+In addition, nearly 400 Muscogee (Creek) Indians who had avoided being removed earlier fled into the Cherokee Nation and became part of the latter's removal.